trueos/pcbsd/src-qt5/docs/controlpanel.rst

 If the print configuration wizard fails, double-check that the printer is supported as described in :ref:`Researching your Printer` and that HPLIP is installed if it is a HP printer.
 Also check that the printer is plugged in and powered on.

 If the wizard is unable to even detect the device, try to manually add the print device.
-In the "Select Device" screen (Figure 8.15d) you will need to highlight and configure the type of connection to the printer:
+In the "Select Device" screen (:numref:`Figure %s: Select a Print Device <print5>`) you will need to highlight and configure the type of connection to the printer:

 **USB:** this entry will only appear if a printer is plugged into a USB port and the number of entries will vary depending upon the number of USB ports on the